MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/gift-card.md

     ![Card types form with Card numbers selected](../media/card_types.png).
 2. Specify the range of card numbers that should be used for external gift cards, and then select **Save**.

-In the following example, if the first four digits of a card number are **6036**, the card will be mapped to the gift card that you set up in the "Card types" section of this article.
+In the following example, if the first four digits of a card number are **6036**, the card is mapped to the gift card that you set up [Configure card types](#configure-card-types).

 | Field name         | Value |
 |--------------------|-------|